-"The rich and the poor peasant" has the AT number 1535.
+"The rich and the poor peasant" has the AT number 1535 (and the same the ATU number).
 A synopsis: "A rich peasant ('Store-Per') slaughters the only calf (cow, horse) of his poor brother ('Vesle-Per').
 Vesle-Per avenges himself on Store-Per by tricking him into imitating his acts - with disastrous results: using the calf-hide (or another thing) as an 'augur', selling a dead old woman, and letting himself be driven to 'Paradise'.
 (Hodne 1984)

-Under a revised title, "The Rich and the Poor Farmer" and with the ATU number 1535, Hans-Jörg Uther tells:
+Under the revised title, "The Rich and the Poor Farmer (Unibos)" and the ATU number 1535, Hans-Jörg Uther writes:

 "This tale often begins with one of the following episodes:

 Uther also tells that this type of tales has been combined with some 20 other types of tales, so there is room for variation.

 Folk entertainment centuries ago could be course and vulgar, we are told in A Cultural History of Humour: From Antiquity to the Present Day (1997).
 Contributors authors of it also find that in ancient Greece and Rome, moderate humour became the domain of the social elite, whereas buffoons and mimes gradually lost official approval.
 In the Middle Ages the jester is usually grouped with actors, jongleurs and mimes, people with a low social standing.
 Only the court fool rises to some social prominence during those centuries.

 After the Middle Ages the collecting and telling of jokes became widely spread over the social spectrum, and the telling of jokes became part of the art of conversation among gentlemen.
 When this ideal of culture waned, however, the modern professional jester, rose - the clown, the comedian and the satirist.